mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 ## My App doesn't render correctly on the server

 If it doesn't work, in 99% of cases it's a configuration issue.
-A missing property, a wrong call order, or a missing component.
-Server side rendering is strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup, check out the [reference implementations](/guides/server-rendering/#reference-implementations), bit by bit.
+A missing property, a wrong call order, or a missing component – server-side rendering is strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup.
+Check out the [reference implementations](/guides/server-rendering/#reference-implementations), bit by bit.

 ### CSS works only on first load then is missing